Comparing Spok (SPOK) & The Competition

 |2.53

 As a group, “Radiotelephone communication” companies have a potential upside of 82.77%.
-Given Spok’s rivals higher possible upside, analysts clearly believe Spok has less favorable growth aspects than its rivals.
+Given Spok’s rivals higher probable upside, analysts plainly believe Spok has less favorable growth aspects than its rivals.

+58.7% of Spok shares are owned by institutional investors.
+Comparatively, 24.4% of shares of all “Radiotelephone communication” companies are owned by institutional investors.
+7.8% of Spok shares are owned by insiders.
+Comparatively, 1.6% of shares of all “Radiotelephone communication” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

-This table compares Spok and its rivals top-line revenue, earnings per share and valuation.
+This table compares Spok and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue